 Introducing Solutions in PowerApps

-Solutions are containers to track the changes you make to PowerApps, Microsoft Flow and the Common Data Service.
+Solutions are containers to track the changes you make to PowerApps, Microsoft Flow (now called Power Automate) and the Common Data Service.
 Solutions are also how you transport and install changes to target environments.

 Microsoft Dynamics 365 apps are installed using solutions.
 Third party apps provided by Independent Software Vendors (ISVs) also use solutions.